feconroses/Linux-Server-Configuration/README.md

 12. Disabled remote login of the root user
 13. Changed the default port to 2241
 14. Restarted SSH
-14. Created a server firewall to only allow incoming connections for SSH (port 2200), WWW, HTTP (port 80), and NTP (port 123).
+14. Created a server firewall to only allow incoming connections for SSH (port 2200 and 2241), WWW, HTTP (port 80), and NTP (port 123).
 Also allowed outgoing as default.

 ## Deploying the Catalog App